 While getting customer feedback through email won’t impact your overall CX, it can deeply impact an individual’s experience.

-Customer surveys can come in all shapes and sizes.
-One of the most commonly used survey types is customer satisfaction (CSAT) surveys.
-These surveys use a Likert rating scale to get a sense of whether or not you’re meeting customer expectations.
+Customer surveys can take many forms.
+One of the most commonly used types is customer satisfaction (CSAT) surveys, which use a Likert rating scale to assess whether or not you’re meeting customer expectations.

 For example: (90) satisfied and very satisfied customers / (100) total survey responses x 100 = % of satisfied customers.
 You have 90% customer satisfaction.